 When winter weather gets wild and windy, trees can suffer.
-But if a tornado hits your area once warmer weather returns, you may see extensive damage to your plants and garden, even if your house is spared.
+If a tornado hits your area once warmer weather returns, you may see extensive damage to your plants and garden, even if your house is spared.
 Tornado damage in gardens can be devastating.
 It can appear that all of your plants are lost.
-But with a little effort, some wind damaged plants may survive.
+With a little effort, though, some wind damaged plants may survive.
 Read on to learn how to save plants after a tornado.

 Assessing Wind Damaged Plants

 Following a huge windstorm or a tornado, your first step will be to assess the damage to your trees.
 Although garden plants may also be damaged, assess damaged trees and large shrubs first since broken limbs may be dangerous.
 Helping plants after a tornado is second to your family’s safety.
 So assess whether tornado plant damage to trees and shrubs have created risks to your home or family.

 Evaluate broken trunks and split branches to see if they are threatening a structure or a power line.
 If so, remove them as quickly as possible.
 If the job is too large for you to handle, call in for emergency tree removal assistance.

 If tree trunks or huge branches are broken, the tree or shrub may not be salvageable.
 The bigger the tornado plant damage to a tree, the lower its chances of recovery.
 A tree or shrub that holds onto half of its branches and leaves may very well recover.